 The male’s fiery gorget, or throat patch, is ruby-colored; hence the name!
 At times, the gorget can appear completely dark, but the jewel-like color ignites in ideal light conditions.

-Territorial and pugnacious, hummingbirds will defend their food (your flowers or feeder) with a great deal of energy.
+Territorial and pugnacious, hummingbirds will defend their food, your flowers or feeder with a great deal of energy.
 They are known for chasing off much larger birds to protect their nectar sources.

-If you purchase a hummingbird feeder, keep it filled with homemade “nectar.”
+If you choose to purchase a hummingbird feeder, keep it filled with homemade “nectar.”
 The recipe is simple: Dissolve one part table sugar in four parts boiling water.
 If all of the nectar does not fit in the feeder, the unused portion can be stored in the refrigerator.

 For the well-being of the birds:

 - Keep the feeders away from house cats

 - Consider using an ant guard